Close

 Updated:

-One of the most commonly utilized procedures to assist an estate Executor or Administrator to locate and obtain estate assets are the provisions provided by Surrogate’s Court Procedure Act (SCPA) 2103 and 2104.
-SCPA 2103 is entitled “Proceeding by fiduciary to discover property withheld or obtain information” and SCPA…
+One of the statutes that is most commonly utilized by an estate executor or administrator is Surrogate’s Court Procedure Act (SCPA) Section 2103 entitled “Proceeding by fiduciary to discover property withheld or obtain information.”
+This provision allows the estate fiduciary to commence a proceeding in the Surrogate’s Court whereby information…

 Contact Us